Health

 helps absorb iron better.

-• Include Folic Acid-Rich Foods- Beetroot, broccoli, peas, peanuts, support red blood cell production
+• Include Folic Acid-Rich Foods- Beetroot, broccoli, peas, peanuts, which support red blood cell production.n

 • Consume Vitamin B12–Rich Foods- Eggs, dairy, fish, fortified soy products